shawna-p/mysterious-messenger/docs/chatrooms.rst

     award heart s

 where ``s`` is the variable of the character whose heart icon you'd like to show.
 The player will receive one heart point with that character when this code is run.
-See [[INSERT LINK HERE]] for a list of the characters built-in to the program and how to add your own character.
+See :ref:`Creating Characters` for a list of the characters built-in to the program and how to add your own character.

 .. note::
     Ray (``r``) and Saeran (``sa``) share heart points.
 So, if you award a heart point for Saeran via ``award heart sa``, Ray will also receive 1 heart point.